 Strangely though, it was in receiving a notification for a NAB debit card service (that we cancelled) that we came across the change to the Terms and Conditions of personal transaction savings products, and saw the new words — words that may well likely become a very common part of our language as more and more services are based around the development of apps for mobile devices.

 Does innovation in fintech come into these changes?

-If you’ve been following the recent announcements by the Department of Industry and other startup and innovation focussed organisations you may have noticed the words fintech being used a LOT lately and it’s because of the global trend towards applications that make financial aspects of peoples lives easier to manage.
-This includes loans, transactions, funding and payments but for the purpose of this blog post let’s introduce some of the new terms they used in the NAB personal transactions saving product:
+If you’ve been following the recent announcements by the Department of Industry and other startup and innovation-focussed organisations, you may have noticed the words fintech being used a LOT lately.
+This is because of the global trend towards applications that make financial aspects of people’s lives easier to manage.
+This includes loans, transactions, funding and payments, but for the purpose of this blog post, let’s introduce some of the new terms they used in the NAB personal transactions saving product:

 Will you just use Paypal?